 In conclusion, RNA velocity has demonstrated remarkable versatility and power across developmental biology, disease research, and cancer studies.
 Across all these fields, it has been particularly valuable for resolving cellular hierarchies, validating developmental trajectories, and identifying key molecular drivers of cell fate decisions.
 As technological advances continue to address current limitations, RNA velocity analysis is poised to remain a fundamental tool in understanding cellular dynamics in both normal and pathological conditions, ultimately contributing to advances in regenerative medicine, disease treatment, and cancer therapy.
 Despite the emergence of various novel RNA velocity models designed to address more complex cellular dynamics, their adoption in biological research remains limited.
-Biologists predominantly favor established, conservative approaches, primarily relying on scVelo, which have proven to be versatile in trajectory inference and differentiation prediction.
+Biologists predominantly favor established, conservative approaches.
+In particular, scVelo remains the most widely used method due to its proven versatility in trajectory inference and differentiation prediction.

-[11, 12, 46, 51, 88]Nevertheless, several studies have highlighted critical limitations in both steady-state (deterministic and stochastic) and trajectory (dynamical) models of scVelo, demonstrating their shortcomings in accurately resolving developmental dynamics and predicting future cell states in complex biological systems [11, 12, 46, 51, 88].
-These limitations include inadequate representation of multi-rate kinetic regimes within heterogeneous subpopulations, biases introduced by conventional data preprocessing techniques, and insufficient complexity for accurately modeling tumor cell lineages and immune transitions.
+Nevertheless, several studies have highlighted critical limitations in scVelo models [11, 12, 46, 51, 88].
+These include shortcomings in both steady-state (deterministic and stochastic) and trajectory (dynamical) models when resolving developmental dynamics and predicting future cell states in complex biological systems.
+[11, 12, 46, 51, 88]These limitations include inadequate representation of multi-rate kinetic regimes within heterogeneous subpopulations, biases introduced by conventional data preprocessing techniques, and insufficient complexity for accurately modeling tumor cell lineages and immune transitions.
 Addressing these challenges through robust modeling approaches that integrate additional data modalities and rely on fewer restrictive assumptions is vital for advancing RNA velocity methodologies.
 These issues will be comprehensively discussed in the subsequent section.

 Discussion